Go to Home Page Diana, Goddess of the Hunt — for Ancestors!

 Proteus CARRICO (1822-1901) of Larue Co., KY, then Sutter Co., CA, then Siskiyou Co., CA

-It was no surprise that the two CARACOs from Turkey matched each other, while not matching the other CARRICOs, but one turns out to be intriguing in his own right because he's only the second known practicing Sephardic Jew who has tested as Haplogroup L (as of Aug 2008).
+It was no surprise that the two CARACOs from Bursa, Turkey, matched each other, while not matching the other CARRICOs, but one turns out to be intriguing in his own right because he's only the second known practicing Sephardic Jew who has tested as Haplogroup L (as of Aug 2008).

 Time to drum up some new members!
 Remember, the best way to improve your chances for a match is to bring more members into the project.